grauds/clematis.doc/docs/web-applications/server-application.md

-For some applications with [Groovy](https://groovy-lang.org/) code mixed up with Java code, it may turn out to be more sensible to continue the development of the whole application using Groovy, as in case with Clematis Weather:
+For some applications with [Groovy](https://groovy-lang.org/) code mixed up with Java code, it may turn out to be more sensible to continue the development of the whole application using Groovy, as with Clematis Weather:

 ````groovy
 @SpringBootApplication